In this review, we’ll be having a close look at the

 5. Crevice tool: Great for cleaning tight spots between cushion seats.

-6. Flexible long crevice tool: If you need a little bit more reach, this tool can be handy.
-It has a rubber insert that you can use to extend reach and offers some flexibility for cleaning tight crevices.
+6. Flexible long crevice tool: If you need a little more reach, this tool can be handy.
+It has a rubber insert that you can use to extend reach and flexibility for cleaning tight crevices.

 8. Automatic pre-filter cleaning tool: Another innovation from Tineco.
 This tool automatically cleans the pre-motor filter for you without having to remove it from the vacuum.